 Future vigilance is required

 While Sri Lanka has sustained zero local malaria cases since November 2012, the country will need to maintain efforts to prevent reintroduction of the disease.
 Given that imported cases could spark a resurgence in malaria, maintaining investments in strong surveillance, tracking, and treating of imported cases is critical.
 After all, Sri Lanka's malaria cases from 1999-2012 mimic the trend observed from 1949-1962.
 Continued investment in Sri Lanka's anti-malaria efforts is also a "best buy," generating an estimated 13:1 return on investment.
-A recent report by the MEI estimates that a five-year malaria resurgence in Sri Lanka today could cost USD $169 million, whereas preventing that resurgence would require a relatively minimal level of financing.
+A recent report by the MEI estimates that the first year of a six-year malaria resurgence in Sri Lanka today could cost USD $169 million, whereas preventing that resurgence would require a relatively minimal level of financing.
 But the necessary political and financial commitments to sustain Sri Lanka's elimination efforts are in danger.
 Like in many elimination settings, malaria has become a forgotten disease among the nation's political leaders, doctors, and communities.
 While Sri Lanka's success should be celebrated, maintaining that success requires investment in surveillance and timely diagnosis and treatment, thereby preventing future cases.

 Sri Lanka emerges as a leader in the region